shreytheshreyas/tp/docs/UserGuide.md

 ### 4.1.8.
 Assigning a member to a task: `assign` (Sean)
 Easily delegate work to your team members with the assign commmand!

-Now each member knows exactly what they have to do and be overwhelmed with the full list of tasks in a project.
+Now each member knows exactly what they have to do and not be overwhelmed with the full list of tasks in a project.

 Besides, EZManager allows you to assign multiple members to tasks so they can discuss and collaborate with team members that are assigned the same task as them!